Bill Moore (American football)

 William Julius Moore (February 4, 1912 – May 25, 1973) was an American football player.

-A native of Wheeling, West Virginia, Moore attended The Kiski School and then played college football at the University of North Carolina.
+A native of Wheeling, West Virginia, Moore attended The Kiski School and then played college football at the University of North Carolina from 1932 to 1935.

 He then played professional football in the National Football League (NFL) as an end for the Detroit Lions.
 He appeared in nine games for the Lions during the 1939 season and caught six passes for 82 yards and a touchdown.